Osprey

 2010 |

-Hard-weather influxes 6 Jan – A count of 50 (associated with hard weather) is the third highest mid-winter total recorded for the island (after 100 in Jan 1955 and 85 in Dec 2000).
+Hard-weather influxes 6 Jan – A count of 50 (associated with hard weather) was the third highest mid-winter total recorded for the island (after 100 in Jan 1955 and 85 in Dec 2000).
 Nov/Dec – A notable arrival at the end of Nov coincided with the start of a prolonged cold spell, with 20 on 28th and 30 on 29th.
-Unusually high numbers continued to be seen through Dec, with a max of 40 on 12th and 20 or more on nine other dates during the month. |
+Unusually high numbers continued to be seen through Dec, with a max of 40 on 12th and 20 or more on nine other dates during the month.
+Notable spring-passage count 7 Mar – A count of 11 remains (as of the end of 2023) the highest spring-passage day-total since publication of The Birds of Lundy. |

 2018 |

 Hard-weather influx 28 Feb to 6 Mar – There was a small but noticeable hard-weather influx associated with the ‘Beast from the East’, consisting of records on five dates between 28 Feb (three) and 6 Mar (three), and a maximum of 10 on 1st at South West Point.
-Notable late-autumn count 16 Nov – 40 were over the Airfield, equalling the highest count since Jan 2010. |
+Highest autumn-passage count of recent years 16 Nov – 40 were over the Airfield; this remains (as of the end of 2023) the highest autumn-passage count since publication of The Birds of Lundy.
+See also Sep 2021 & Oct 2023. |

 Grey Plover